seungsoo-lee/DELTA/README.md

 $ cd <DELTA>/tools/dev/app-agent-setup/ryu
 $ ./delta-setup-ryu
 ```
-+ The app-agent (on the controller machine) needs 'agent.cfg' file to connect to the agent-manager.
++ The app-agent (on the controller container) needs 'agent.cfg' file to connect to the agent-manager.
 ```
 MANAGER_IP=10.0.3.1
 MANAGER_PORT=3366